hardeeksharma/india-pincode-cloudflare-worker/Readme.md

-# Pincode API Fetcher
+# India Pincode API Fetcher

 ## Overview

-The **Pincode API Fetcher** is a lightweight, serverless solution for retrieving detailed information about a specific Indian pincode.
+The **India Pincode API Fetcher** is a lightweight, serverless solution for retrieving detailed information about a specific Indian pincode.
 It leverages the [Post Office Pincode API](https://api.postalpincode.in) to provide accurate location details such as the city and state associated with a given pincode.
 The project includes robust input validation and user-friendly error handling.

 ---